ELETTRA-SincrotroneTrieste/cumbia-libs/README.md

 expands .h and .cpp files in the project to make their constructors compatible with cumbia-qtcontrols classes constructors).
 This is an essential tool.

+Go into cuuimake's source directory:

 > cd ../cuuimake

-Edit cuuimake.pro if you need to adjust the INSTALL_ROOT and the SHAREDIR paths.
+Edit cuuimake.pro if you need to adjust the INSTALL_ROOT and the SHAREDIR paths:

 > qmake

 > make

-Install the cuuimake utility that must be used before building any cumbia project created with qumbiaprojectwizard and edited with the Qt designer.
+Install the cuuimake utility that must be used before building any cumbia project created with qumbiaprojectwizard and edited with the Qt designer:

 > make install